davidobonyano/davidobonyano/README.md

-# 👨‍💻 Captain Dave | Full Stack Developer
+# 👨‍💻 David Obonyano | Full Stack Developer

 Hi there!
-I’m Dave, a passionate and results-driven Full Stack Developer focused on building efficient, scalable, and user-friendly web applications.
+I’m Dave, a results-driven Full Stack Developer focused on building efficient, scalable, and user-friendly web applications.
 I have a strong foundation in modern frontend and backend technologies and continuously sharpen my skills in software engineering best practices.

 ---